elusivecodes/FyreServer/README.md

 - `$key` is a string representing the array key using "dot" notation.
 - `$filter` is a number representing the filter to apply, and will default to *FILTER_DEFAULT*.
-- `$options` is a number o array containing flags to use when filtering, and will default to *0*.
+- `$options` is a number or array containing flags to use when filtering, and will default to *0*.

 ```php
 $value = $request->getCookie($key, $filter, $options);